Reducing Textural Bias Improves Robustness of Deep Segmentation Models: Results and Discussion

-Interestingly, a model trained on light salt and pepper noise (MODEL\_SNP01) generalised rather well, even on data with heavier salt and pepper noise of up to snp07 as well as on the original DHCP images and lightly texturised of Gaussian and median images.
-Unlike the Gaussian image trained models, salt and pepper image trained models generalised well on all the lighter salt and pepper images and on some heavier noises.
-Noteworthy, when the dataset used to train the model had heavier noise in them, the performance of the model on median and normal DHCP appeared to be better (Table \ref{table:model_snp10_dsc}).
-Our findings therefore suggest that models trained on speckle textured images generalise well on other speckle generated images as well as on median smoothed images, which could mean that the model became more robust to textural bias, and hence used more information about the global structure of the images when carrying out segmentation.
-Models trained on smoother images, however, only generalised to images smoothed to similar degrees and not on the images smoothed using other technique.
+Our findings therefore suggest that models trained on impulse noise corruptions, namely salt-and-pepper textured images, can generalise well on images similarly corrupted by salt-and-pepper noise as well as on blur smoothed images.
+This leads us to believe that the model developed invariance to low frequency textural patterns and hence used relatively useful information about the global anatomical structure of the brain when carrying out tissue segmentation.
+Models trained on blur smoothed images, however, only generalised to images smoothed to similar degrees but not on images smoothed using other techniques.

-Finally the model trained on different degrees of Gaussian and salt and pepper applied datasets (MODEL\_GAUS134\_SNP010510) showed the best performance across all datasets, where even the heaviest filtered images were only missing some detail.
-Fig.~\ref{fig:gaus134_snp010510_prediction} shows the predicted segmentations of the model on the heaviest transformed images of the three filters used in this investigation (MODEL\_GAUS134\_SNP010510).
-From the figure it is clear that the model achieved good segmentation on all of them, albeit missing some detail in median8 and gaus5.